auscyber/dotfile-sync/README.md

-# Syncing your dotfiles
+# Dotfile Sync

 Syncing dotfiles or other folders with symlinks can be a bit annoying to manage.
 Especially when you have multiple systems to setup.

-This makes it much easier, you can create system dependent links to alleviate all your stress
+You can create system dependent links to alleviate all your stress